-Any company seeking to implement a robust and effectual climate change mitigation strategy must have a thorough understanding of their greenhouse gas (GHG) emissions.
+Any company seeking to implement a robust and effectual climate change mitigation strategy must have a thorough understanding of its greenhouse gas (GHG) emissions.
 To date, efforts have largely focused on addressing direct emissions from sources they own (Scope 1) and indirect emissions from purchased electricity consumption (Scope 2).

 There is now increasing focus on Scope 3 emissions, which includes all other indirect emissions generated by a company’s upstream and downstream activities.
 Indeed, low carbon supply chains are an indispensable component to the fight against climate change with estimates indicating that Scope 3 emissions may account for some 65 to 95% of overall climate impact for many companies.